Ggplot2

 There are multiple parts of a ggplot2 figure including:

-• The guides: The text and other information on the axes abd legends (labels, titles, etc.)
+- The guides: The text and other information on the axes and legends (labels, titles, etc.)

 This website aims to quickly cover the most commonly used ggplot2 functions and uses.
-Therefore there are a lot more ggplot2 functions than those covered here.
+There are a lot more ggplot2 functions than those covered here.
 Please check the below link for the full list.

 Sections